Chronology of World History

 May 11

-• Waltz introduced into English ballrooms - Most observers consider it disgusting and immoral.
-No wonder it caught on!.
+• The Waltz dance is introduced into English ballrooms - most observers consider it disgusting and immoral.
 [1]

 June 12